Index

 The service also uses the My Star, Relationship Star, Attention Star and the Parent and Baby Star.

-Early Help Children’s Centres are a core part of the Early Help Delivery Model across Hull.
-There are eight Children’s Centres across the city, three of which are the Early Help Locality Hubs.
-The eight centres provide a base for bringing together a range of practitioners supporting close collaboration and alignment of services to form an Early Help Team.
+Family Hubs are a core part of the Early Help Delivery Model across Hull.
+The 12 Children’s Hubs provide a base for bringing together a range of practitioners supporting close collaboration and alignment of services to form an Early Help Team.
 All staff work with partners across the locality to deliver an integrated approach to Early Help services.

 The Early Help service offer a wide range of support for children, young people and families in Hull, with children aged 0 to 11 years old.
 At any point and after this age, we work closely with other Early Help teams to ensure that the family receive support, if needed, at any point in the child’s life.